MONTENEGRO

 Commentary:

-This second NAP reflects on the country’s first NAP, acknowledging that 75% of activities outlined were implemented.
+This second NAP reflects on the country’s first NAP, acknowledging that 75% of the activities outlined were implemented.
 As a result of their first NAP, the number of women participating in peacekeeping missions and in senior positions in the security sector increased.
 However, the NAP recognises that there is a long way to go.
 It also highlights the problem of human trafficking, a specific issue for Montenegro as a common intermediary country.

 The introduction to the NAP acknowledges the involvement of non-governmental organisations in the implementation of the Plan, but provides no further details.

 There is an Intersectoral Working Group for Development and Monitoring the implementation of the Programme from the Action Plan for the Implementation of UNSCR 1325.
-It is not clear if civil society are involved in this group.
+It is not clear if civil society is involved in this group.

 UN Peacekeeping Statistics: